gaborkukucska/TrippleEffect/helperfiles/TOOL_MAKING.md

         *   `type`: Expected data type (e.g., 'string', 'integer', 'float', 'boolean').
 This is mainly for documentation; validation might be basic.
         *   `description`: Clear explanation of the parameter for the LLM.
         *   `required` (bool): Whether the agent *must* provide this parameter (defaults to `True`).
+    *   `usage_example` (str, optional): A string, often using CDATA for clarity if it contains XML, showing the LLM exactly how to format the XML call for this tool.
+This is crucial for complex tools or when specific formatting is needed.

     ```python
     class CalculatorTool(BaseTool):